-Today's report brings the total West Nile virus-positive vectors this year in Contra Costa County to 16 groups of mosquitoes, 20 dead birds and one sentinel chicken.
-According to the county health department's Web site, there have been two human cases of West Nile virus in the county this year; an adult woman and a young man, both of whom are recovering from the disease.
+Today's report brings the total West Nile virus-positive vectors this year in Contra Costa County to 17 groups of mosquitoes, 24 dead birds and two sentinel chickens.
+According to the county health department's Web site, there have been three human cases of West Nile virus in the county this year.